• Skip to main content

 • Family Travel

-You are here: Home / Family Lifestyle Tips / Safety Tips for Preschool Crafts
+You are here: Home / Activities & Crafts / Craft and Scissor Safety Tips for Young Children

 • Tweet

 One of the many areas where we can do our part to keep kids safe is right at home.
 As a do-it-yourself enthusiast, I know just how much fun a craft project can be for a little one.
 However, I’m also aware of the risks that can accompany crafts for kids if you’re not careful.
-Today I want to share my top safety tips to keep your DIY crafting kids accident free!
-Here are safety tips to keep in mind with doing preschool crafts with your little ones.
+Today, I want to share my top craft and scissor safety tips to keep your DIY crafting kids accident-free!
+Here are safety tips to keep in mind with doing preschool crafts with your little ones at home or in the classroom.

-Purchase child safety scissors with blunt edges and teach them how they’re used properly.
+Purchase child safety scissors with blunt edges and teach children how they’re used properly.
 Even though this style of scissor will help avoid accidents, they’re not risk-free.
-Make sure they know to handle scissors.
-Only when properly seated and to keep fingers away from the blades.
+Make sure kids know to handle scissors -only when properly seated and to keep fingers away from the blades.

 3. Non-Toxic Art And Craft Supplies